Add optional `if break:` suite to `for/while`

 • Mnemonic value for those who have a hard time remembering whether else: is entered if a break occurred, or didn’t occur.

-if break: and else: are both optional.
-Nothing about the semantics of current code would change, and if break is currently a syntax error.
-Over time, I’d migrate much of my own code to use if break:.
+if_break: and else: are both optional.
+Nothing about the semantics of current code would change, and if_break: is currently a syntax error.
+Over time, I’d migrate much of my own code to use if_break:, but in very simple cases wouldn’t change any of my code.
+That’s me.
+YMMV.

 Not a big deal, just a “nice to have”.
 I don’t intend to implement it, but suggest it would be a relatively easy addition for an aspiring core dev to tackle.